Skip Menu

 3. Alleged erroneous application of established grading procedures on individual assignments that impacts student's final course grade.

-4. Alleged significant departure from the instructor's, department's, program 's, college's or university's announced standards as stated in the course syllabus, catalog description and/or other written materials.
+4. Alleged significant departure from the instructor’s, department’s, program’s, college’s, or University’s announced standards as stated in the course syllabus, catalog description, and/or other published materials that affect the student’s final course grade or academic standing.

 5. Alleged inconsistencies with University or program policy, or alleged arbitrary application of evaluation/performance standards, that results in program dismissal.